LucasPickering/soze/README.md

 * [Adafruit LCD Backpack](https://www.adafruit.com/product/781)
 * [RGB LED Strip](https://www.adafruit.com/product/346)

 ## Connections
 The PC is connected to the RPi via a USB cable, which goes from the motherboard's internal 5-pin USB header to the Pi's USB data port.
-This provides both power and data.
+This provides power, and has the capability of providing a network connection as well.
+Normally, the RPi is connected to WiFi and is communicated with via that interface.

 The RPi is connected to the LCD backpack with a 3-pin connector that carries 5V, GND, and TX.
 The RPi sends commands and data to the backpack with a serial connection.
 The serial settings are: